KusumaKrish15/Comic-Book.DB/docs/tutorials/Add_a_new_comic.md

 - The JSON server or API server is running and accessible.

 ## Step 1.
 Prepare the JSON data
 1. Create a JSON object representing the new comic book you want to add.
-For example, let's add a new "Green Lantern" comic book:
+For example, add a new "Green Lantern" comic book:

 ```
 {